 Residential Life - Living on campus is a jumpstart to students' learning and growth during their college careers at SDSU; residential students have everything they need to live, learning, and succeed conveniently located.
 Residence halls include furnished rooms, lounge areas, kitchens and laundry facilities.

-Safety/Security - The University Police Department deals with emergency situations, escort assistance, and stolen property concerns.
+Safety and Security - The University Police Department deals with emergency situations, escort assistance, and stolen property concerns.
 The emergency notification app, "Jackrabbit Guardian", is an app that when students sign up, they are notified on their cellular devices in case of an emergency situation.

 Scholarship Info for Returning & Continuing Students - The Enrollment Services Center works with students about different scholarships such as the Jackrabbit Guarantee and SD Opportunity Scholarships, as well as other SDSU scholarship information.